gradle/gradle/design-docs/publishing-and-sharing-plugins.md

 - Provide mechanism to functionally test new plugin metadata (i.e. correctly declared dependencies on other plugins)

 (note: overlap with [design-docs/testing-user-build-logic.md](https://github.com/gradle/gradle/blob/master/design-docs/testing-user-build-logic.md))

+## Story: Build author searches for plugins using central Web UI

+Introduce a Web UI that allows a build author to search for and view basic details about available Gradle plugins.
+Backed by the meta-data hosted in the public Bintray repository.

+TBD - where hosted, how implemented, tested and deployed

 ## Story: Resolve plugins relative to Gradle distribution